vincentalvarez418/aquasnapGIT/README.md

-# Aquasnap
+# 🐟 Aquasnap

-Aquasnap is a local mobile application designed for Zamboanga City that identifies local fish species using the YOLO (You Only Look Once) algorithm.
-The app operates offline, making it ideal for use in areas with limited internet connectivity.
+**Aquasnap** is a local-first mobile application designed for **Zamboanga City**, built to identify native fish species using the **YOLO (You Only Look Once)** algorithm.
+It works **offline**, making it perfect for coastal and low-connectivity environments.

 ---

-## Features:
+## ✨ Features

+- 🔍 **Fish Identification**
-- **Fish Identification:** Utilizes YOLO to identify and classify fish species.
+  Detect and classify fish species in real-time using YOLO.

-- **Offline Mode:** No need for an internet connection to use the app once installed.
+- 📴 **Offline Mode**
+  No internet?
+No problem.
+Works fully offline after installation.

+- 🌊 **Local Focus**
-- **Local Focus:** Tailored specifically for the fish species found in Zamboanga City.
+  Tailored specifically for fish species found in **Zamboanga City**.

 ---

-## Setup Instructions:
+## 🛠️ Setup Instructions

-### Prerequisites:
+### 🔗 Prerequisites

-- Android Studio or any compiler that can build an APK and run it on an Android device.
+- 🧰 Android Studio or any APK-compatible compiler
+- 📱 Android device or emulator

-No additional setup is required beyond having the necessary tools to compile and run the app.
+- ✅ No extra setup needed beyond the build tools

-### Steps to Set Up:
-1. Clone the repository or download the app files.
-2. Open the project in Android Studio (or your chosen compiler).
-3. Build the APK and deploy it to your Android device.

 ---

-## System Requirements:
-- **Android Version:** Android 8 (Oreo) and above.
-- **Processor:** MediaTek P series or equivalent.
-- **RAM:** 4 GB or more.
+### ⚙️ Steps to Set Up

+1. 📁 Clone or download the Aquasnap project
+2. 💻 Open it in **Android Studio**
+3. 🏗️ Build the APK
+4. 📲 Install it on your Android device
+5. 🐟 Launch and start identifying fish, offline!

 ---

+## 🖥️ System Requirements

+- 📱 **Android Version**: 8.0 (Oreo) or higher
+- 🚀 **Processor**: MediaTek P series or equivalent
+- 🧠 **RAM**: 4 GB or more

+---

-## Getting Started:
+## 🚀 Getting Started

-1. Open the project in Android Studio.
+1. 🔓 Open the project in **Android Studio**
-2. Connect an Android device or set up an emulator.
+2. 🔌 Connect your Android device or emulator
-3. Build and run the APK on your device.
+3. 🛠️ Build and run the APK
-4. Use the app to scan and identify fish species locally in Zamboanga City.
+4. 🐠 Scan and identify local fish species in **Zamboanga City**!

 ---